Attendance & Punctuality

-It is very important that if your child, or someone in their household, has symptoms of COVID-19, they must follow government stay at home guidance and not attend school.
+If your child has symptoms of COVID-19, they must follow government stay at home guidance and not attend school.

-If your child, or someone in their household, has these symptoms, contact school straight away to let us know on 0115 9150466.
+If your child has any of these symptoms, contact school straight away to let us know on 0115 9150466.
 Please make sure you speak to either our attendance support worker or our office staff.
-Click here for our flowchart and guide to what to do if your child or someone in their household has symptoms below.
-If you're not sure whether your child should attend school, please look at the chart here or get in touch before bringing your child to school.

 To give our children the best chances and opportunities, they must be in school.
 We will work tirelessly to get the children into school but we can only do it with your help and commitment.